danfmaia/EwD-Lexicon-CLI/docs/transcriber_steps.md

 5. **Saving Intermediate Results**: After completing the preliminary replacements, the script saves this partially modified text to a temporary file.
 This step is crucial for keeping track of changes and ensuring data isn't lost.

-6. **Choosing a PISS Variation**: The script prompts the user to choose a specific PISS variation.
+6. **Choosing a PI Variation**: The script prompts the user to choose a specific PI variation.
 PISS (Phonetic ‹I›nglish Spelling System) variations are different sets of rules for text transformation (like L1, L2, L3, and Full Mode).

-7. **Processing Text Based on PISS Variation**: Once the user selects a PISS variation, the script applies a more complex set of text transformations based on that variation.
+7. **Processing Text Based on PI Variation**: Once the user selects a PI variation, the script applies a more complex set of text transformations based on that variation.
 It modifies the words in the text according to the rules of the chosen variation.

-8. **Saving Updated Results to Temporary File**: The script updates the temporary file with the text transformed according to the chosen PISS variation.
+8. **Saving Updated Results to Temporary File**: The script updates the temporary file with the text transformed according to the chosen PI variation.

 9. **Final Confirmation for Saving Results**: The user is asked whether they want to save the final result of the text processing.
 This is an important step for user control over the output.